Miles Yu

 Yu wrote for "Inside China", the weekly column of The Washington Times, for several years.
 He has also hosted the "China Forum" lecture series.
-He is a member and contributor of the Military History and Contemporary Conflict Working Group and the China's Global Sharp Power Project at Hoover Institution.
+He is a member and contributor of the Military History and Contemporary Conflict Working Group at the Hoover Institution.

-Early life
+Early life and education

 Yu was born in China's Anhui province and grew up in Chongqing.
 In 1979, he enrolled in Nankai University, where he studied history.
 He was inspired by President Ronald Reagan, whose speeches Yu heard on Voice of America broadcasts, to move to the United States.
 In 1985, he moved to Pennsylvania to study at Swarthmore College.

-Yu earned his PhD from the University of California, Berkeley in 1994, where he was a proponent for the 1989 Tiananmen Square protests.
-After graduation, he joined the faculty of the United States Naval Academy as a professor of modern China and military history.
+Yu earned his PhD from the University of California, Berkeley, in 1994, where he was a proponent for the 1989 Tiananmen Square protests.

-United States Department of State
+Career

+Upon completion of his doctoral studies, Yu joined the faculty of the United States Naval Academy as a professor of modern China and military history.

 Yu joined the Trump administration as its principal China policy planner and strategist, working under then-Secretary of State Mike Pompeo.
 Yu is regarded as one of the few senior U.S. government officials who have spent a significant period of time living inside communist China, is fluent in the Chinese language, and is familiar with the Chinese Communist Party's political culture and ideological nomenclature.
 He and Pompeo are seen as responsible for the Trump administration's "broad pushback against China."
 Under Pompeo, Yu worked with Kelley Eckels Currie, Mung Chiang, and David Stilwell to shape America's foreign policy toward China.
 He was often deemed a key influence on United States-Chinese policy within the administration.
 He has called his work under the Trump Administration on China "principled realism", which includes a distinction between the Chinese people and the CCP that rules the country.

-Columnist Alex Lo of the South China Morning Post has called Yu's previous analyses as "hawk-ish".

-Sanctioning by Chinese government

 On December 23, 2022, the Chinese Foreign Ministry announced that Yu, along with Todd Stein of the Congressional-Executive Commission on China, would be subject to sanctions taking effect the same day, including a freezing of all Chinese assets of the two, and an entry ban including their family members.
-The order specified that the measures were in retaliation to the sanctioning of former top Tibet official Wu Yingjie and Tibet police chief Zhang Hongbo by the United States earlier that month over alleged human rights violations, but made no specific accusations against Yu.
+The order specified that the measures were in retaliation to the sanctioning of former secretary Wu Yingjie of the Tibet Committee of the Chinese Communist Party and Tibet police chief Zhang Hongbo by the United States earlier that month over alleged human rights violations, but made no specific accusations against Yu.
 Yu responded by calling the sanctions on him "a badge of honor" and a publicity stunt by the Chinese government.